nealcrook/nascom/sdcard/NAScas/README.md

 to run the UART as fast as it and NAS-SYS can go.
 The current design runs at 2400bd.

+## Contents

+* photos/         -- photos of the hardware and of SERBOOT in operation
+* doc/            -- not yet done
+* NAScas.ino      -- the C code for the Arduino (includes wiring instructions)
+* messages.h      -- "
+* roms.h          -- "
+* parser.ino      -- "

+See also:

+* nascom/host_programs/ which contains associated Z80 code for the NASCOM.

 ## CAS format

 I use the term "CAS format" to refer to the block-based binary format that